austinkeeley/arduino-sketches/README.md

 ### LED Wave
 LEDs lighting up in a sequence.
 This one is the first to require resistors and a breadboard and to actually wire something together.

+### Pulse-Width Modulation
+Using analogWrite to do PWM.